aofarrel/ranchero/README.md

 # Ranchero
- When your *Mycobacterium bovis* isn't cooperating, you need Ranchero.
+Is your mycobacterial metadata a mess?
+Grab the *M. bovis* by the horns with Ranchero.

  > [!WARNING]
  > Ranchero is currently being rebased.
 Things will change and break.